stefanieklogan/Homework6Weather/README.md

 * You have to dig for your data responses sometimes.
 I knew what weather icons I had available to me, but I didn't know how the weather response would look.
 Is it "cloudy" in Cleveland?
 Is it "clouds" in Cleveland.
 I searched several cities to see what their weather responses looked like.
 Knowing what the data response looked like allowed me to code the if statement to pluck the right icon. #showmetheclouds #clearresponseisamoonlitnight

 * I look forward to using font awesome icons at work.
 We have a support desk site with a repository of self-help articles we hope our audience reads.
 We use icons to catch their eye and enhance user experience.
 FA allows for a lot of variety and creativity vs creating icon from scratch.

+* I tried to render search history from local storage but I just could not get the code to work correctly.
+I tried several videos, articles and looked back and numerous local storage activities in-class.
+I must have made a small error that I cannot see past.

 <a name="streetcred"></a>
 ## The other stuff: License & Badges